 A concentrated cleaner will be your main-stay.
 Many of these cleaners are multipurpose, meaning they can be used for many different cleaning jobs.
 I personally use my AvaShield for the kitchen every day cleaner as well as a floor cleaner.

-Below are some of my favorite cleaner concentrates that I trust to use around my kids, my dog and introduce into my indoor air.
+Below is my ABSOLUTE favorite concentrated cleaner that I feel completely safe using around my kids, my dog and indoor environment.